Computational-Ethnography-Lab/.github/profile/README.md

 # About the Lab & Our Approach

+## The Computational Ethnography Lab (CEL)

+The Computational Ethnography Lab is an interdisciplinary group developing and applying computational tools to analyze qualitative data.
+While affiliated scholars pursue diverse topics, our work concentrates on social inequality, health, institutions, networks, and culture.
+Our core commitments include building community, practicing methodological transparency, and advancing social science knowledge that serves broader public benefit.

 ## What is Computational Ethnography?

 Computational ethnography is a methodological approach that combines in-depth analysis of text data produced in research—such as ethnographic field notes, interview transcripts, historical documents, or web posts—with tools for pattern analysis and visualization.
 This approach maintains a focus on situating meaning and behavior in real-world contexts, while integrating tools from computational social science (CSS).
 Natural language processing (NLP), machine learning (ML), and various types of data visualization help represent patterns, test emerging typologies, facilitate comparison, and analyze individual and team-based datasets alongside in-depth human reading.